shekelyan/sampleiterator/README.md

   - after shuffling the *n* hot positions hold a random subset of size *n*
   - "hidden shuffle" is fast simulation of this (hidden) shuffling and selecting integers at hot positions
 - variation of [swap-based shuffling algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) can be chosen such that:
-  - cold<->cold swaps are executed last
+  - 'cold<->cold' swaps are executed last
-  - cold<->hot swaps guarantee that integer from cold position will stay in hot position
+  - 'cold<->hot' swaps guarantee that integer from cold position will stay in hot position
-  - (hot<->hot swaps do not really matter in this context)
+  - ('hot<->hot' swaps do not really matter in this context)
 - internally operate in descending order and then mirror positions
   - more of a quirk of current algorithm than anything deeply related to the method

-Note that the integers throughout the simulated/hidden shuffling algorithm cannot take the path of positions cold->hot->cold and only the following scenarios are possible:
+Note that the integers throughout the simulated/hidden shuffling algorithm cannot take the path of positions 'cold->hot->cold' and only the following scenarios are possible:

-- cold->hot (integer from originally cold position gets selected)
+- 'cold->hot' (integer from originally cold position gets selected)
-- cold->cold (integer from originally cold position does not get selected)
+- 'cold->cold' (integer from originally cold position does not get selected)
-- hot->...->hot (integer from originally hot position gets selected)
+- 'hot->...->hot' (integer from originally hot position gets selected)
-- hot->...->cold (integer from originally hot position does not get selected)
+- 'hot->...->cold' (integer from originally hot position does not get selected)

 Step 1: